Last Updated on November 15, 2022

-But for our purposes here, we’ll consider them all to be Christmas cacti, as the basic care is much the same.
+But for our purposes here, we’ll consider them all to be Christmas cacti, as the care is much the same.

-And just to sum it all up here are the cactus care steps you should follow.
+Here are the cactus care steps you should follow.

-- Display them in a brightly lit area.
+Display them in a brightly lit area.

-Christmas cactus love a well-lit area and indirect sunlight.
+Christmas cacti love a well-lit area and indirect sunlight.
 A north or east-facing window is usually the most suitable location as it will provide the hours of light needed to maintain a healthy plant.

 Avoid placing them in a location that receives direct sunlight, as that can bleach out and burn the leaves.

-- Check them weekly for water.
+Check them weekly for water.

 But never let them sit in water.
 Make sure to drain any excess water off after you’re finished watering.

-- When repotting, plant them in a cactus soil mix.
+When re-potting, plant them in a cactus soil mix.

-- Christmas cactus like a temperature range between about 65°F to 75°F.
+Christmas cactus like a temperature range between about 65°F to 75°F.

-- Maintain a higher level of humidity around your cactus.
+Maintain higher humidity levels around your cactus.

-- Don’t skip fertilizing.
+Don’t skip fertilizing.

 Stop fertilizing before and during their blooming period, usually from the beginning of September through the winter months.

-- Give your cactus a helping hand to set new buds to bloom.
+Give your cactus a helping hand to set new buds to bloom.

-- Prune yearly if necessary.
+Prune yearly if necessary.

-- Keep an eye out for stress, disease, and insects.
+Keep an eye out for stress, disease, and insects.

 The easiest way to avoid these problems is to allow the soil to dry out between waterings and consider putting your cactus in a breathable terra cotta clay pot.